Case Management Redesign

 A: Conflict free means a case management agency will not provide both case management services and direct services to an individual, because this creates a conflict of interest.

-A: Yes, the Department will create a process for exceptions to conflict free case management in areas where the approved case management agency is also the only willing and qualified provider in a catchment area to ensure access to services and supports statewide.
+A: Yes, HCPF will create a process for exceptions to conflict-free case management in areas where the approved case management agency is also the only willing and qualified provider in a defined service area to ensure access to services and supports statewide.

 Q: How will CMRD benefit members?

-A: Currently, SEPs provide case management services for individuals on the following waivers: Brain Injury waiver, Community Mental Health Supports waiver, Elderly, Blind and Disabled waiver, Spinal Cord Injury waiver, Children’s Home and Community Services waiver, and Children with Life Limiting Illness waiver.
+A: Currently, SEPs provide case management services for individuals on the following waivers: Brain Injury waiver, Community Mental Health Supports waiver, Elderly, Blind, and Disabled waiver, Complementary and Integrated Health waiver, Children’s Home and Community Services waiver, and Children with Life-Limiting Illness waiver.
 The CCBs provide case management services to members who have intellectual or developmental disabilities (IDD) on the following waivers: Developmental Disabilities waiver, Supported Living Services waiver, Children’s Extensive Support waiver, and Children’s Habilitation Residential Program waiver.
 Private Case Management agencies provide case management services to people on the Children’s Home and Community Based Services waiver.

-Individuals seeking or receiving long term services and supports often qualify for multiple programs and end up navigating systems that are siloed by program.
-Case Management Redesign will create a simplified system where there is one place to go in each catchment area for case management for all waivers.
-Case Management Redesign will create consistency in the quality, accountability and stability of the case management services people receive across the state.
-It will allow the Department to provide oversight and support to ensure high performing case management system statewide.
+Individuals seeking or receiving long-term services and supports often qualify for multiple programs and end up navigating systems that are siloed by the program.
+Case Management Redesign will create a simplified system where there is one place to go in each defined service area for case management for all waivers.
+Case Management Redesign will create consistency in the quality, accountability, and stability of the case management services people receive across the state.
+It will allow HCPF to provide oversight and support to ensure high performing case management system statewide.

 Q: Will members still have a choice of agency?

-A: Members will receive case management services from the agency that holds the contract in their catchment area.
+A: Members will receive case management services from the agency that holds the contract in their defined service area.
 Case Management Agencies will have a process for members to request a new case manager if they are not a good fit.

-Exceptions will be made if a person moves across catchment area boundaries and wants to continue being served by their previous agency.
-The process for this portability allowance and exception is still being formulated and will likely differ by catchment area.
+Exceptions will be made if a person moves across defined service area boundaries and wants to continue being served by their previous agency.
+The process for this portability allowance and exception is still being formulated and will likely differ by defined service area.
 (Updated 8/25/22)

 Q: What if I want to keep being served by my current agency but they don’t get awarded the contract?